 Make this adjustment whenever governor arm is loosened or removed from cross shaft.
+To ensure proper adjustment, make sure throttle linkage is connected to both governor arm and throttle lever on carburetor.
 Adjust as follows:

-- 1. Make sure throttle linkage is connected to governor arm and throttle lever on carburetor. - 2.
-Loosen nut holding governor lever to cross shaft. - Move governor lever toward carburetor as far as it will go (wide open throttle) and hold in this position. - Insert a long thin rod or tool into hole on cross shaft and rotate shaft counterclockwise (viewed from end) as far as it will turn, then torque nut to 6.8 N·m (60 in. lb.).
+- Make sure throttle linkage is connected to governor arm and throttle lever on carburetor. - 2.
+Loosen nut holding governor lever to cross shaft. - 3.
+Move governor lever toward carburetor as far as it will go (wide open throttle) and hold in this position. - Round Cross Shaft End: Insert a long thin rod or tool into hole on cross shaft and rotate shaft counterclockwise (viewed from end) as far as it will turn, then torque nut to 6.8 N·m (60 in. lb.).